AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. image:: call-stack.jpg

-The call stack window lists the frames corresponding to the current execution stack for the current thread/task.
+The call stack window lists the frames corresponding to the current execution stack for the current thread or task.

 The bottom frame corresponds to the outermost frame (where the thread is currently stopped).
 This frame corresponds to the first function executed